 1. The recovery timeline

 To have ample time to heal, figure out the time frame for your recovery.
 In this way, you can plan how to break from various aspects of your life.
 So, make proper arrangements to recover fully.
 Notably, your drains will be left out a few days after the tummy tuck surgery.
 While the drain pipes are in place, you will need to take an anticoagulant and an antibiotic.
 For about six weeks, you will wear an abdominal binder.
-The binder supports your abdomen and avoids fluid buildup.
-If the tummy tuck procedure was the mini tummy tuck.
-The recovery period is shorter, but you need to avoid heavy lifting or vigorous exercise for a month at least.

 2. Healthy tips for recovery